mariapazpl/Patria/README.md

 4. Run the application with `npm run devStart`.
 5. Access the website at `http://localhost:5005`.

 ## Development Roadmap

-1. Deploy website on AWS
-2. Refactor posts and comments into server.js to better simulate stateful behaviour
+1. Refactor posts and comments into server.js to better simulate stateful behaviour
-3. Store user and application data in a relational database as opposed to in memory on the API server
+2. Store user and application data in a relational database as opposed to in memory on the API server
-5. Conduct formal usability studies to further improve the user experience and interface
+3. Conduct formal usability studies to further improve the user experience and interface

 ## Feedback and Contributions